DrRoad/ellisp.github.io/elections/elections.md

 For simplicity of presentation, no attempt has been made to identify separately all possible scenarios encompassed in the outcomes described above.
 You can play at [building your own coalition with an interactive web app](https://ellisp.shinyapps.io/nz-election-2017/) which also lets you tweak the assumptions of allocation of nine key electorate seats (see below).

-Here are the actual project seat counts.
+Here are the actual projected seat counts.
 Note that there is correlation between the predicted seat counts of various parties, which stops us from just adding up the likely values of the various parties.
 For example, if Labour does particularly well, it will be at least to some extent at the expense of the Greens (going on past results).  the projections at the top of this page take this into account, but it isn't visible in the histograms in the next chart:

 <img src='/img/gam-final-chances-histogram.svg' width = '100%'>